dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 modelBuilder.Entity<Order>().HasNoDiscriminator();
 ```

-Since the same container can contain entity types of different types, and the JSON `id` property must be unique within a container partition, you cannot have the same `id` value for entities of different types in the same container partition.
+Since the same container can contain different entity types, and the JSON `id` property must be unique within a container partition, you cannot have the same `id` value for entities of different types in the same container partition.
 Compare this to relational databases, where each entity type is mapped to a different table, and therefore has its own, separate key space.
 It is therefore your responsibility to ensure the `id` uniqueness of documents you insert into a container.
 If you need to have different entity types with the same primary key values, you can instruct EF to automatically insert the discriminator into the `id` property as follows:

 ```csharp
 modelBuilder.Entity<Session>().HasDiscriminatorInJsonId();